 One of the most important things is to stay top of mind with people who are in a position to refer good deals to you.
 Essentially, you’re allowing your network to source deals for you in real-time as they’re hitting the market.
 To this end, there is no substitute — particularly at the beginning of a relationship — for regular interaction.
 You can’t expect a top expert in a field to be thinking about you if it’s been six months since you last talked with them.
 To make sure conversations are happening regularly, figure out how often feels right to you (a cadence) and hold yourself accountable for sticking to it.
 As long as you approach these conversations with the right spirit, the cadence can help build an authentic relationship.

 In the spirit of authenticity, it can often be helpful to be upfront about your intent in forming a relationship.
 If you’re looking for deal flow, say so.
 At the same time, you should be long-sighted about the potential for a relationship.
-Many of the professionals who are good sources of potential deals can also be excellent diligence experts or executives for your companies.
+Many professionals who are good sources of potential deals can also be excellent diligence experts, mentors, or executives for your companies.
 It’s often hard to know which direction a relationship might head in its early stages; it’s completely fine to frame your intentions as something like “getting to know an expert in this space as I spend more time in it and opportunities arise.”

 As time goes on, you should look for organic opportunities to connect.
 While it is probably okay to reach out saying it’s time to catch up, that doesn’t always promote a lot of confidence that you consider a connection to be authentic.
 Begin thinking about your interaction cadence as less of a fixed point in time and more of a window.
 If you know you’re supposed to catch up with someone by next week, begin looking out for reasons to connect: a trip to their city, an article they might be interested in, a blog post that they wrote recently.
 By finding something organic and meaningful to them, the entire conversation will feel more natural.